 2. Swiping a card at the payment terminal

 Before EMV, payment cards were swiped at card terminals to transmit cardholder information stored on magnetic stripes.
-However, the static nature of information contained on magnetic stripes made it easy to steal and reproduce for fraudulent transactions.
-Magnetic stripes are still featured on payment cards, as they can provide an alternative when chip card readers are not working or unavailable.
+However, the static nature of the information contained on magnetic stripes made it easy to steal and reproduce fraudulent transactions.
+Magnetic stripes are still featured on payment cards, as they can provide an alternative when chip card readers are not working or are unavailable.
 Swiped transactions tend to qualify for less favorable interchange rates and merchants can be liable for specific types of fraud if they swipe a chip card rather than dipping it.

 3. Contactless cards

 Payment cards are increasingly incorporating technology to complete transactions with the tap of a card.
-Card terminals equipped with near field communication (NFC) can “read” these cards from a short distance and pull in the relevant account information via radio-frequency identification (RFID) to complete the sale.
-Contactless cards are gaining popularity with consumers and card issuers as touch-free transactions are mission critical throughout the COVID-19 pandemic and beyond.
+Card terminals equipped with near-field communication (NFC) can “read” these cards from a short distance and pull in the relevant account information via radio-frequency identification (RFID) to complete the sale.
+Contactless cards are gaining popularity with consumers and card issuers as touch-free transactions are mission-critical throughout the COVID-19 pandemic and beyond.

 4. Digital wallets

 Digital wallets like Apple Pay and Google Pay also facilitate card-present payments.
 They use NFC to transmit payment card information with the added benefit of biometric authentication via a fingerprint or face ID.
 This added layer of protection ensures that digital wallets are among the most secure ways to pay.
 And while people automatically think of smartphones as the main conduit to digital wallets, it’s important to note that wearable technology like smartwatches provide convenient access to digital wallets as well.